 Our rocker switches are available as SPDT or DPDT.

 Additionally, supporting a range of actuator colours and epoxy seal and gold contacts contact rating up to 0.4VA.

 Poles, Throws, Open & Closed explained.

 Usually, a switch will have two terminals, one for the current to go in and the other to come out.
-However, a switch may more than two pins.
+However, a switch may have more than two pins.

 The number of poles on a switch defines how many separate circuits the switch can control.
 So a switch with one pole (SPST), can only influence one single circuit.
 The amount of Poles will determine how many circuits the component, Rocker Switch, can control.

-A switch’s throw-count defines how many positions each of the switch’s poles can be connected to.
+A switch’s throw count defines how many positions each of the switch’s poles can be connected to.
 For example, if a switch has two throws, each circuit (pole) in the switch can be connected to one of two terminals.

-You’ll see poles and throws, “single-pole, single-throw”, “single-pole, double-throw”, “double-pole, double-throw”, abbreviated down to SPST, SPDT, and DPDT, respectively.
+You’ll see poles and throws, “single-pole, single-throw”, “single-pole, double-throw”, and “double-pole, double-throw”, abbreviated down to SPST, SPDT, and DPDT, respectively.

 SPST: single pole, single throw.

 DPST: double pole, single throw.